radicalprogramming/brick-layer/README.md

 [ezgif](https://ezgif.com/) for an amazing website that has many powerful gif editing tools for FREE.

 [Pillow Image Library](https://pypi.org/project/Pillow/) for a powerful Python image library that resizes and generates the gif.

+Rocco Tocco: For reviewing the How To Run procedure.